 The greater and more varied the experience you have the better, so you could, for instance, do a placement as well as some volunteering.

 Ideally you should try to gain experience in the area of health that interests you.
-However, any experience in healthcare can be useful because just being in a health environment can give you an insite into the work.
+However, any experience in healthcare can be useful because just being in a health environment can give you an insight into the work.
 If you're considering a university course, make sure you find out what sort of experience they're looking for.
 Contact them or visit their website to ensure you are arranging the type of work experience they are looking for.

-Devon Training Hub can help you connect you to Primary Care settings in your area to enable you to find a work experience placement.
+Devon Training Hub can help you connect to Primary Care settings in your area to enable you to find a work experience placement.